 - Expertise in the area of online gig economies, digital work or a related field; and

-Interested candidates should apply to WUSC by March 31, 2021.
-Candidates should submit a CV, a written sample, a one-page cover letter which details: 1) why they are an ideal candidate; 2) how they would approach the assignment; and 3) proposed budget outlining their daily rate and expected expenses.
+Interested candidates should apply to WUSC by August 25, 2021.
+Candidates should submit a CV, a written sample, a one-page cover letter that details: 1) why they are an ideal candidate; 2) how they would approach the assignment; and 3) proposed budget outlining their daily rate and expected expenses.